 - Use keyword variations in the H3 tags to improve topical relevance without overoptimizing for the main and secondary keywords.

-6. Add Keywords In Image ALT Text
+6. Use Keywords In Image ALT Text

 In fact, you can increase the overall ranking value of the content by including images in the article and optimizing them for specific phrases.
-And when you do this properly, your images can also rank in Google Image Search, which is another way to bring in website traffic outside of the standard Google Search Engine.
+When you do this properly, your images can also rank in Google Image Search, which is another way to bring in website traffic outside of the standard Google Search Engine.

 To put keywords on an image, all you have to do is add them to the ALT text field.
 This is easily done in my CMS platforms like WordPress by clicking on the image to open the hidden property values and then looking for the ALT text field (or box).